intel-iot-devkit/how-to-code-samples/range-finder-scanner/cpp/README.md

 10. Your project source files will now be available on the on the upper left of your IDE by default.<br>
 ![](./../../images/cpp/project-src-imported.png)

-### Connecting the Grove* sensors
+### Connecting the Grove\* sensors

-You need to have a Grove* Base Shield V2 connected to an Arduino\*-compatible breakout board to plug all the Grove devices into the Grove Base Shield V2.
+You need to have a Grove\* Base Shield V2 connected to an Arduino 101\* (branded Genuino 101\* outside the U.S.) board compatible breakout board to plug all the Grove devices into the Grove Base Shield V2.
 Make sure you have the tiny VCC switch on the Grove Base Shield V2 set to **5V**.

-You need to power the Intel® Edison board or Arduino 101\* with the external power adapter that comes with your starter kit, or substitute an external **12V 1.5A** power supply.
+You need to power the Intel® Edison board or Arduino 101\* (branded Genuino 101\* outside the U.S.) board with the external power adapter that comes with your starter kit, or substitute an external **12V 1.5A** power supply.
 You can also use an external battery, such as a **5V** USB battery.

 In addition, you need a breadboard and an extra **5V** power supply to provide power to the stepper motor.

 Note: You need a separate battery or power supply for the motor.
 You cannot use the same power supply for both the Intel® Edison board and the motor, so you need either 2 batteries or 2 power supplies in total.

-1. Plug the stepper motor controller into four pins (9, 10, 11, and 12) on the Arduino* breakout board.
-It also must be connected to ground (GND), to the **5V** power coming from the Arduino* breakout board (VCC), and to the separate **5V** power for the motor (VM).<br>
+1. Plug the stepper motor controller into four pins (9, 10, 11, and 12) on the Arduino\* breakout board.
+It also must be connected to ground (GND), to the **5V** power coming from the Arduino\* breakout board (VCC), and to the separate **5V** power for the motor (VM).<br>
 ![](./../../images/js/range-finder.jpg)
-2. Plug one end of a Grove* cable into the Grove* IR Distance Interrupter, and connect the other end to the D2 port on the Grove* Base Shield V2.
+2. Plug one end of a Grove\* cable into the Grove\* IR Distance Interrupter, and connect the other end to the D2 port on the Grove\* Base Shield V2.

 ### Connecting your Intel® Edison board or Intel® IoT Gateway to Intel® System Studio